 Variance ellipses and mean flow velocities were calculated from simultaneous ADCP and spatially-binned drifter data collected during end member forcing conditions (Figure 7).
-The number of drifter tracks that traveled through each grid cell differed due to the spatial position of the grid cell relative to the flow pattern.
-Grid cells in the middle parts of the bay and channel had more drifter tracks than grid cells in the outer bay and close to shore.
-More observations suggest more certainty, whereas some of the outlying grid cells with a small number of observations may have been influenced by an anomalous drifter track or a small range of forcing conditions.
+The number of drifter tracks in each grid cell differed due to the position of the grid cell relative to the flow pattern.
+Grid cells in the middle of the bay and channel had more drifter tracks than grid cells in the outer bay and close to shore.
+More observations suggest more certainty, whereas grid cells with a small number of observations may have been influenced by an anomalous drifter track or a small range of forcing conditions.

-Under all forcing conditions variance ellipses from drifters and ADCPs were more circular on the sheltered northern reef, suggesting current directions are more variable, and more oblong on the exposed southern reef suggesting current directions are more consistent.
+Under all forcing conditions variance ellipses from drifter and ADCP data were more circular on the sheltered northern reef, suggesting more variable current directions, and more oblong on the exposed southern reef suggesting more consistent current directions.
 Finer-resolution drifter data resolved the general clockwise onshore flow from the exposed southern reef, over the sheltered northern reef, and out to sea.
-Drifter data also illustrated the low current speeds near shore and in back-reef pools on the southern reef.
-ADCP data at each location showed mean flow directions were similar but mean flow speeds differed among forcing conditions.
+Drifter data also illustrated the low current speeds near shore and in back-reef pools.
+ADCP data showed mean flow directions were consistent but mean flow speeds differed among forcing conditions.
 Mean velocities calculated from ADCP data for AS1, AS2, and AS3 for the duration of tide forcing were 14.6 cm s-1, 5.3 cm s-1, and 0.9 cm s-1; during wind forcing were 11.6 cm s-1, 3.9 cm s-1, and 1.5 cm s-1; during wave forcing were 18.1 cm s-1, 10.9 cm s-1, and 1.21 cm s-1, respectively.
-Over the area covered by drifter tracks, mean flow velocities from drifters varied from 1-37 cm s-1, 1-36 cm s-1, and 5-64 cm s-1 under tidal, wind, and wave forcing, respectively.
+Mean flow velocities from drifters varied from 1-37 cm s-1, 1-36 cm s-1, and 5-64 cm s-1 under tidal, wind, and wave forcing, respectively.

 Tide forcing showed the most circular variance ellipses from both ADCP and drifter data, indicating flow directions were most variable under light, variable winds and low waves.
-Variance ellipses and mean velocities from ADCPs showed exclusively onshore flow, but the variance ellipses and mean velocities from drifters showed clockwise flow across the exposed southern reef and seaward out the channel.
+Variance ellipses and mean velocities from ADCPs showed exclusively onshore flow, but the results from drifters showed clockwise flow across the exposed southern reef and seaward out the channel.
 Variance ellipses from drifters were more ellipsoid and mean velocities were higher near the reef crest and on the exposed southern reef, compared to the sheltered northern reef and southern back-reef pools.
 Though flow directions were more variable, mean speeds were higher during tidal forcing than wind forcing, but still lower than wave forcing.

 Wind forcing showed the lowest mean flow velocities from both ADCPs and drifters, but the variance ellipses were more oblong than under tide forcing, indicating flow directions were more consistent during strong onshore winds.
-Similar to tide and wave forcing, the overall flow pattern from the drifters was more oblong variance ellipses and higher speeds over the exposed southern reef, and more circular ellipses and slower speeds in the back-reef pools, channel, and sheltered northern reef.
+Similar to tide and wave forcing, the more oblong variance ellipses and higher speeds were observed over the exposed southern reef, and more circular ellipses and slower speeds in the back-reef pools, channel, and sheltered northern reef.